urizennnn/workkap-api/sockets.md

 - Prefer `auth.token` over query parameters for JWT.
 - If you proxy the API, ensure the Socket.IO path `/socket.io` is forwarded and websockets are enabled.
-- Ensure the client origin is included in `ALLOWED_ORIGINS` (see `src/main.ts`).
+- The socket gateway's CORS is configured on the gateway itself and currently allows all origins. `ALLOWED_ORIGINS` in `src/main.ts` applies to HTTP only.
+To restrict socket origins, set `@WebSocketGateway({ cors: { origin: ["https://your-app"] } })`.
-- For local dev, default origins include `http://localhost:5173` unless overridden.
+- For local dev, HTTP CORS default origins include `http://localhost:5173` unless overridden.